Solving for Common Problems with Apple Screen Time

 If you go through the initial setup process, you can select This is My Child's iPhone even if it is your personal device.

-Some people choose a random pin while other people ask a partner to set the pin.
+Some people choose a random PIN, while others might ask a partner to set the PIN.

-If you are self-managing, you might find it difficult to forget a 4 digit pin, even if it is random.
-Furthermore, as the owner of the iPhone with your own Apple ID linked, you have several ways to recover the Screen Time pin.
+If you are self-managing, you might find it difficult to forget a 4-digit PIN, even if it is random.
+Furthermore, as the owner of the iPhone with your own Apple account linked, you have several ways to recover the Screen Time PIN.

 One way to work around this is to set a different recovery email when you set up screen time.